Aftendo/SatellaZone/README.md

 ## What are the Title ID's for Nintendo Zone?

     EUR : 0004001000022B00
     USA : 0004001000021B00
     JPN : 0004001000020B00

-## What is usapatch?
+## What is UsaPatch?

-usapatch is a patch to let you launch Nintendo Zone from the homemenu and is for **USA consoles only!** Just download the folder and copy the contents to the root of your SD Card.
+UsaPatch is a patch to let you launch Nintendo Zone from the homemenu and is for **USA consoles only!** Just download the folder and copy the contents to the root of your SD Card.

+---
 Credits :
 * MegaPika (Me) *for working on the project*
 * Cooolgamer *for __A LOT OF THINGS__*
 * Ghost64 *for debug/credit pages + other things*
 * BostonSix *for some images*
 * Sudocraft *for the SatellaZone logo*
-* Braden Yes *for reviving the conversation about SatellaZone and other things*
+* Braden Yes *for reviving the conversation about NintendoZone*
 * Envy *for research about Nintendo Zone*
 * JeremKO *for beta testing*
-* Spencer Everly *for the archive pages*
+* Spencer Everly *for backing up Nintendo Zone pages when it was alive*